fititnt/ap-application-load-balancer/debugging-quickstart.md

 > @TODO: improve this debugging-quickstart.md draft (fititnt, 2019-11-16 23:06 BRT)

+> @TODO: mention that after AP-ALB v0.8.4-alpha we have [ALB/Status][README.md#status] to make automated checks for quickstart debugging (fititnt, 2019-12-11 02:44 BRT)

 ## In case of emergency

 > If editing/testing configurations directly on a production server (_actually